ON THE ISSUES

 ENVIRONMENT

 New Jersey is one of the fastest warming states in the country.
 We see increased flooding of our roads and homes, and faster erosion of our beaches.
 Even areas not directly affected today will feel the effects through rising homeowner’s insurance rates.
-The current representatives in this district have failed to take action toward meaningful solutions.
 We deserve representation that champions thoughtful, efficient, and cost-effective approaches to renewable energy and our energy supply more generally — representatives who are working to protect our future and our pocketbooks.

 PUBLIC SAFETY

 Throughout my career as a prosecutor, I have worked closely with local and federal law enforcement to advance public safety.
 We need serious solutions to combat crimes like auto theft and burglary.
 To address these property crimes, the focus must be on (1) ensuring that offenders are quickly caught and brought to justice and (2) making it more difficult to commit the crimes — sometimes called “target hardening.”
-Our elected officials should be using their offices to bring together local, state, and federal law enforcement to promote public safety through regional solutions.
+It is crucial that we bring together local, state, and federal law enforcement to promote public safety through regional solutions.

 AFFORDABILITY